kalpanaRkale/Intel_Unnati_Program_PS13/README.md

 # Technologies Used

+Pretrained models used -
+- YOLOv10 Model (coco_model):
+A pretrained model for general object detection trained on the COCO dataset.
+The model identifies various objects in images or video frames efficiently.

+- License Plate Detector (license_plate_detector):
+Specifically designed to locate and recognize license plates.This model used in Automatic License Plate Recognition (ALPR) systems for accurate plate identification.

+- SORT Tracker (mot_tracker):
+An algorithm for real-time multi-object tracking.
+It ssigns unique IDs to objects across frames, enabling continuous tracking in video sequences.

 - YOLOv10: For real-time vehicle detection.
 - EasyOCR: For number plate recognition.
 - Edge AI Cameras: For on-device image capture and processing.